smitmartijn/networkinsight-cookbook/manuscript/ch-application-migration-planning.md

 {caption: "Application Migration Planning -- Internet Traffic of Migrate Wave 1"}
 ![](images/image34.png)

-To really understand the mechanics of this search, wait until you've reached the [Using the Search Engine]{.underline} chapter.
+To really understand the mechanics of this search, wait until you've reached the [Using the Search Engine]{#ch-search} chapter.
 For now, know that this result shows you the sum of the byte rate (network traffic), of network flows where Migration Wave 1 is the source, talking to the internet.
 While this example shows a lack of internet traffic (having a whopping 2bps at some point), it gives a clear picture of the internet traffic behavior, and therefor requirements.

 The above search shows the internet traffic over a period of time (by default the last 24 hours).
 You should also get the maximum peak throughput of all historical flow data that Network Insight has stored.
 This is possible by adding the max() operator: